dbolding12/theweatherapp.github.io/README.md

 # The Weather App
 In this assignment i had to create a weather app that displayed the 5 day forecast.
-This project entailed pulling a API from the open weather api to gather all of the data to display on the screen when a user inputted a zip code.
+This project entailed pulling a API from the open weather api to gather all of the data to display on the screen when a user inputs a zip code.

 Link to Website: https://dbolding12.github.io/theweatherapp.github.io/